Ph.D. in Urban & Regional Sciences

 What are the admissions deadlines?

 Applicants can expect a response letter from the department regarding a decision on their application sometime between late February and the end of March.
 A separate offer letter will follow if financial aid is being offered.
-April 15, 2023 is our deadline for applicants to return offer letters to the department to indicate their intention to join the URSC program at Texas A&M University.
+April 15, 2023 is the official deadline for applicants to return offer letters to the department to indicate their intention to join the URSC program at Texas A&M University.

 What kinds of financial aid does the program offer?

-Doctoral students are typically funded as research assistants through externally funded grants by their faculty mentors (from National Science Foundation, National Institutes for Health, etc.) or through departmental assistantships as teaching or research assistants.
+Doctoral students are typically funded as research assistants through externally funded grants by their faculty mentors (from the National Science Foundation, National Institutes for Health, etc.) or through departmental assistantships as teaching or research assistants.
 University fellowships are also available for exceptional candidates.

 Learn more about potential grants and other financial resources.